 Keep Summer Sizzling with an International Flare

 No reason needed to spark up a Mexican dinner soiree.
 Mexican food is festive, with a multitude of great food that is bright in colour and will lend itself as part of your table decorations.
 A sarape has vivid, rich, festive colours and is easily made into a table runner.
 Paint a square board in one of your favourite colours and use it as a serving tray for your favorite Mexican condiments.
-Throw in a sombrero, maracas (shakers), baskets, colorful drinks, and Voilà, you have a fun summer party!
+Throw in a sombrero, maracas (shakers), baskets, colourful drinks, and Voilà, you have a fun summer party!